CenterForSpatialResearch/mapping_architecture_urbanism_humanities/05_AnalysisTools.md

 * `ADDRESS`: the school’s address
 * `ZIP`: the school’s zipcode
 * `GRADES`: the grades within the school
-* `Emrollment`: the number of students enrolled in the school
+* `Enrollment`: the number of students enrolled in the school
 * `Raster`: again ignore this field for now